alextuppen/astro-blog/src/content/blog/react-directory-structure.md

 ## Conclusion

-Between styles, types, tests, logic, hooks, and child components a React component can easily become a large amount of code, in any code base this complexity is multiplied by all of the components in the application which can easily become confusing.
-But if you organise your directories with the same mindset as you organise your logic, using the principles of isolated, independent and reusable, you can always know which file contains the code you need to work.
+Between styles, types, tests, logic, hooks, and child components, a React component can quickly grow into a large amount of code.
+In a complex codebase, this can easily become overwhelming.
+However, by applying the same principles of isolation, independence, and reusability to your directory structure, you ensure that every file is exactly where you expect it to be — making your project easier to maintain, scale, and collaborate on.